-The State's strategy to enhance its housing and community institutional structure centers around improved education, outreach, comprehensive planning and coordination.
+The State's strategy for enhancing institutional structure relevant to housing and community development involves improved education, outreach, comprehensive planning and coordination.
 Consumers, providers, financiers, policy makers, advocates and communities benefit from increased cross-sector communication (dialogue) and education in understanding that economic factors are inextricably linked with meaningful solutions to the housing needs and improved quality of life among lower income populations.